sonictk/lightweight-emacs/README.md

 **You need to compile that and restart Emacs after in order for C/C++ completion to work.**

+On Windows, the default ``irony-install-server`` won't use the right arguments to use the x64 version of MSVC.
+You'll need to modify the command that's generated for you to CMake appropriately (e.g. by adding ``-G "Visual Studio 15 2017 Win64"``) in order for CMake to use the right libraries for compilation.

 Anyway, once everything is cloned and set up, you can run this side-by-side with your current Emacs installation if you just want to check it out using this method.